 A National Institutes of Health/National Center on Minority Health Disparities research study indicated that concurrent partners can dramatically increase the transmission of HIV within a particular community, compared to serial monogamy.
 African American men are more likely to have concurrent partners than women.
 The higher prevalence of a partner’s concurrency (having a sexual relationship with someone who has another sex partner as well), may increase women’s exposure to HIV infection through sexual networks of their partners rather than through having many partners themselves.
 Mathematical modeling suggests that small decreases in concurrency could yield substantial decreases in HIV transmission, and targeting concurrency may be a cost-effective HIV prevention strategy.

 The study represented a critical first step in the development and more definitive testing of a multi-component mass communication HIV prevention program for African Americans in the rural Southeast and throughout the nation.
-Upon completion of the research, 2011 saw MEE lead media development and media placement for the awareness campaign.
+Upon the completion of research in 2011, MEE lead media development and media placement for the awareness campaign.
 MEE developed and produced an innovative radio campaign using storytelling techniques based on novellas.

 For men, messages were: (1) end concurrent partnerships and do not begin new ones; (2) use condoms consistently with all partners; and (3) tell others about the risks of concurrency and benefits of ending concurrent partnerships.
 The narrative portrayed risky behaviors that trigger initiation of casual partnerships.
 For women, messages were: (1) end partnerships when you are not your partner’s only partner; (2) use condoms consistently with all partners; (3) tell others about the risks of concurrency and benefits of ending concurrent partnerships.